harmony-ai-solutions/quickstart/memory_bank/systemPatterns.md

 **Rationale**:
 - **Unified User Experience**: Provides a single UI for managing both Harmony Link's internal settings and external AI services.
 - **Simplified Deployment**: Automates the process of launching and configuring external services, reducing manual CLI interaction.
-- **Privileged Control**: Harmony Link's ability to access the Docker daemon allows it to manage the lifecycle of other containers directly.
+- **Privileged Control**: Harmony Link's ability to access the Docker daemon allows it to manage the lifecycle of other containers directly, even when Harmony Link itself is containerized.

 ## Design Patterns in Use (at the orchestration level)